A story about a novice SRE's experience attending a HashiCorp Meetup

 Hashicorp tools on Mercari

-・There are over 70 microservices
+- There are over 70 Microservices

-. ・Developers are also encouraged to practice IaC.
+- Developers are encouraged to practice IaC

-・There are 140 tfstates
+(Infrastructure as Code). - There are 140 tfstates

 Repository Configuration

-・Separate directories for each MicroService
+- Separate directories for each MicroService

-・Separate tfstate for each Service
+- Separate tfstate files for each Service

-・Separate files for each Resource
+- Separate files for each Resource

 Delegation of authority